whluo/whluo.github.io/_pages/about.md

 # Updates
+- 2025/06: &nbsp; I will serve as Senior Area Editor (S-AE) for IEEE Signal Processing Letters.
 - 2025/06: &nbsp; MaterialMVP and MOERL are accepted by ICCV 2025.
 - 2025/06: &nbsp; Our group secured funding from Tencent ([news](https://amc.hkust.edu.hk/news/research-project-selected-2025-tencent-ai-lab-rhino-bird)), ByteDance, Huawei, Wiener Intelligence, Video Rebirth, Qingdao Municipal Bureau of Science and Technology.
 - 2025/06: &nbsp; Paper to appear in TKDE.